MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

 SharePoint provides three types of lookup fields:

-* **Choice**: a small list of items, where you choose one of them;
+* **Choice**: a small list of items that you choose from;
-* **Lookup**: links to another list, for example a *Customer* may have a lookup field that links to an *Orders* list;
+* **Lookup**: links to another list, for example an *Orders* list may have a lookup field that links to a *Customer* list;
 * **Person or group**: links to a special kind of list, the people or groups associated with your SharePoint server.

-In this tutorial, you build a PowerApps app that uses all three kinds of lookup fields.
-You'll also see how to enable lookups using more than one field.
+In this tutorial, you build an app that uses all three kinds of lookup fields.
+You can also  enable lookups using more than one field.

 ## What do you use lookup fields for?

 Data in an enterprise is large and complex.
 Data in one SharePoint list often relates to data in another list.
 Lookup fields are the primary way such business data comes together.

 For example, you might have a **Customers** list and an **Orders** list.
 The **Orders** list might have a lookup relation to the **Customers** list to show which customer placed the order.
 You can use the lookup field in the **Orders** list to show data from the **Customers** list for the customer who placed the order.
 You could also use a lookup field to connect the **Orders** list to a **Product** list, and bring in all the information needed about the product ordered, such as product pictures, specifications, manufacturer details, etc.

 ## Create the lists in SharePoint